TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 24/Leviticus 24.18.md

 ---

-And he that smiteth a beast mortally shall make it good, life for life.
+He who strikes an animal mortally shall make it good, life for life.